 How do I decide who should be the Account Owner in my practice?

-Note: Be sure to consult with your regulatory body and disclose the relevant information in your intake documents as needed.
+Note: We recommend reviewing our Terms of Service before selecting the Account Owner.
+In addition, make sure to consult with your regulatory body and disclose the relevant information in your intake documents as needed.
+To transfer account ownership, please reach out to our Customer Success team for assistance.

 What access levels will the clinicians in my group practice need?

-An account owner will be the only team member with full control over which information other clinicians in your practice can see, and which settings they are able to access.
+Both the Account Owner and a Practice Manager can control which information other clinicians in the practice can see, and which settings they’re able to access.

-This guide compares the permissions granted to each Clinician Access Level: Team members and clinician access levels.
-Additionally, you can find more information on how to adjust client access levels in this article: Client access and changing access levels.
+You can compare the permissions granted to each clinician access level here: Team members and clinician access levels.
+Additionally, you can learn more about adjusting clinicians' access to specific clients here: Client access and changing access levels.

 How am I planning on paying other clinicians and calculating payroll?

-We've seen a few different ways group accounts calculate their payroll.
+We've seen a few different ways that group practices calculate their payroll.
 Here are the three most common ways:

-- Based off of a percentage, using the Payments Received by Clinician Report
+- Based off of a percentage, using the Income allocation report

-Note: The payments that come into the Payments Received by Clinician Report is based on the date the payments were made, not by the appointment date.
+Note: The payments on the Income allocation report are based on the date the payments were made, not by the appointment date.
+See Calculating payroll for group practices to learn more.

 Can we share clients?